achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 ### Question : What is the contribution of each cell type to the behavioral outputs of pain?

-### Question : What are the morphological, electrophysiological and transcriptomic properties of pain-related cells and how doe?
+### Question : What are the morphological, electrophysiological and transcriptomic properties of pain-related cells and how do those re?

 ### Question : Which cell types and cell ensembles are engaged by different noxious stimuli?